 Head writer Malcolm Spellman not only gifts Anthony Mackie and Sebastian Stan with a Lethal Weapon buddy comedy to relish but also a six-hour character study.
 The series allows the actors to dive deeper into what healing might look like for their superhero personas in a chaotic world post “blip,” a term used to describe the five years in which half the world’s population was gone, including Mackie and Stan’s characters, thanks to uber-villain Thanos.

 Mackie delivers an honest, brimming with conflict, emotional journey that ultimately leads Sam to forge his own path.
 Veteran actor Carl Lumbly as Isaiah Bradley grounds Sam’s arc in a timely way and deserves a supporting nod as well.
-His character, a black super soldier was put in jail for 30 years due to racism, rather than lauded for his heroic acts of bravery.
+His character, a black super soldier comes to the story after being put in jail for 30 years due to racism, rather than lauded for his heroic acts of bravery.

 MCU supporting players until now, Mackie and Stan both get to spread their leading man wings in the series, no pun intended.
 The actors are steeped in heavy subject matter peppered with witty banter.
 Both display range that defies genre, nailing every note in a symphony of emotions sandwiched between intensely choreographed action sequences.